Common concept maps#

 Mind maps use color, layout, text and other elements to help distinguish concepts and relationships.
 The mind map example above has six main branches, all in different colors to make it easier for the viewer to distinguish among the main ideas.
 Each branch has a simple label (“Use images, Use color”, etc.) to make it easy to understand the actions to take.
 Then each main branch divides into sub-branches to further explain actions to take (“Use images throughout mind map”, etc.) Let’s explore each part of the mind mapping technique in more detail.

-Remember, a mind map is an organic creation!
-You should capture all the ideas you (or others) have, then edit, and re-organize until you’ve created a mind map that captures exactly what you want to remember.
+Remember, a mind map is a draft, not a monument.
+Capture all the ideas you (or others) have, then edit and re-organise until the map captures exactly what you want to remember — and then test yourself on it rather than just admiring it.

 Using mind maps#

 You can also use a mind map for keeping notes, for developing a concept, or for getting an overview of an activity.
-Many activities can benefit from using the mind mapping technique.
+Many activities can benefit from the mind mapping technique — just keep clear in your mind whether you’re using it to generate ideas, to organise them, or to learn them, because the third one only works if you go on to test yourself on what you’ve drawn.

 To create a mind map, write down the central problem or idea you want to expand on.
 As you think of ideas, add branches to the central idea.
 Decide if these branches are major ideas and deserve their own branch or belong to an existing branch.
 At this point, don’t worry about format—just get your ideas down.
 It’s the creative phase, so scribble out ideas, move topics around, re-draw the map, and put links between ideas.
 In other words, do whatever gets your creative juices flowing to generate as many ideas as possible.